Today’s Talking in “tongues” – My own sad experience

 Above are some scriptures often used by those who supposedly speak in tongues.
 But none of these are talking about speaking in tongues.

-When we truly pray in the Spirit, we become totally absorbed by the consciousness of His presence.
+When we truly pray in the Spirit, we become totally absorbed by the consciousness of God’s presence.
 This is the state we are to always be in when in prayer.
+(Actually, it is the expected perpetual state that all true believers are to walk in (Rom.
+8:14; See also Gal.
+5: 16).

 Often, those who pray in the Spirit do not utter words, for words become limited for such close communication with God at these times.
 Our hearts are filled with wonder, love, and a knowing that we are in the humbling presence of Almighty God.
 And it is at this time that the quickened Holy Spirit within us takes over, interceding on behalf of the saints.
 This is not a mindless exercise of “tongue-talking”, but a sober meditation and communion with God.

 I have been in many “intercessory prayer” meetings where believers were “praying in the Spirit”.
 At one of these meetings a woman who was sitting in front of me was “tut-tutting” away while being totally absorbed in a magazine she was reading.
+(This act was supposedly backed by the belief that the mind is detached from the spirit and as it is supposedly only the spirit that prays, the mind is free to do what it wants to).
 My description of her “tongues” is not an exaggeration.
-Her total “tongues” vocabulary, after many years of talking in tongues”, consisted of one double word – “tut-tut”.
-She was the wife of our intercessory leader, who was an elder of a large and established church I attended, and she was recognised as having been baptised by the Holy Spirit.
-Just because authority in the church accepts something as truth this does not necessarily make it so.
+Her total “tongues” vocabulary, after many years of “talking in tongues”, consisted of one double word – “tut-tut”.
+She was the wife of our intercessory leader, who was an elder of the large and established church I attended, and she was recognized as having been “baptized by the Holy Spirit”.
+Just because authority in the church accepts something as truth, does not necessarily make it so.

-After many years of “talking in tongues” and later, asking lots of questions, I have discovered, that even though my “tongues” had more vocabulary than any I have heard, it was all my work.
+After many years of “talking in tongues” I began asking lots of questions and conducted extensive research.
+I have discovered, that even though my “tongues” had more vocabulary than any I have heard, it was all my work.
 When I “spoke in tongues” I never had a consciousness of God’s presence.
-I still had sin in my life, yet I could go for hours “talking in tongues”.
+I still had sin in my life, yet I could go for hours “talking in tongues”, at times even with evil thoughts.
 This just didn’t make sense to me.
 If I was so advanced in “praying in the Spirit”, then should I not surely be better than most in walking in the Spirit?
 I was not.
 This was a huge contradiction to me, and drove me to seek the truth of the matter.

-For more on the subject also see Dr. Thomas Schreiner’s video:
+For more on “talking in tongues” also see Dr. Thomas Schreiner’s video:

 I look forward to any questions you may have on the above.
 Send me an email to: firstname.lastname@example.org